This section of Ch. 5 will cover the following topics:

 My sister said, “Your dog ran away again.
 I found him, but he was wet and muddy.
 The next time he runs away, get him yourself.”

-However, if the quote is interrupted with explanatory words, the quotation marks go around just the quoted parts.
+However, if the quote is interrupted with explanatory words, the quotation marks go around the quoted words.
 For example:

 My sister said, “Your dog ran away again.”
 I could tell she was really angry.
 “I found him, but he was wet and muddy,” she continued.
 “The next time he runs away, get him yourself.”

-We can identify the speaker at the beginning, middle, or end of a quote.
+The speaker can be identified at the beginning, middle, or end of a quote.
 For example:

 Madison said, “Let’s stop at the market to buy fresh vegetables for dinner.”